-Full TitleA Phase 1, Open-label Study to Evaluate the Safety, Pharmacokinetics, and Anti-Tumor Activity of Oral EPI-7386 in Patients with Metastatic Castration-Resistant Prostate Cancer
+Full TitleA Phase 1, Open-label Study to Evaluate the Safety, Pharmacokinetics, and Anti-Tumor Activity of Oral EPI-7386 in Patients with Castration-Resistant Prostate Cancer

 Prostate cancers initially need the male hormone testosterone for growth.
 Hormone therapies that lower the level of testosterone are among the most effective treatments for prostate cancers that have spread to other organs (metastasized).
 The benefits of testosterone-lowering treatments do not last, however.
 Over time, many prostate cancers continue to grow despite hormonal therapies; these are called “castration-resistant prostate cancers” (CRPC).